ycpcs/cs101-spring2015/success.md

 *Don't get discouraged*.
 As we noted above, confusion is normal.

 *Experiment.*  Think about why your program doesn't work.
-Form a theory about why the program doesn't work and *test it.*
+Don't resort to undirected trial and error: form a theory about why the program doesn't work and *test it.*

 *Take a break.*  If you are really stuck, take a break and do something else for a while.
 You will often find that when you come back, you will be able to look at the problem in a new way.